Ghana Empire: Contested identification

 In recent years, the identification of Koumbi Saleh with the 'city of Ghana' described in the sources has been increasingly disputed by scholars. al-Idrisi, a twelfth-century writer, described Ghana's royal city as lying on a riverbank, a river he called the "Nile."
 This followed the geographic custom of his day, which confused the Niger and Senegal Rivers and believed that they formed a single river often called the "Nile of the Blacks".
 Whether al-Idrisi was referring to a new and later capital located elsewhere, or whether there was confusion or corruption in his text is unclear.
 However, he does state that the royal palace he knew was built in 510 AH (1116–1117 CE), suggesting that it was a newer town, rebuilt closer to the river than Koumbi Saleh.

-Demographics
+Society

 The empire was populated by ancient Mande tribes and would come under unity through the Soninke tribe of the greater Mande ethnic group, with its citizens living in deeply established patrilineal/paternal clans and family structures.
+The clothing of the people consisted of panther skins, robes of cotton, silk, and brocade, waist wrappers, loincloths, mantles, and fire proof clothing made from a special plant.

+Ghana had developed higher learning institutions by the 11th century, with the first reference coming from Al-Bakri who mentioned the empire's scholars and jurists.
+Al-Zuhri stated that some of their scholars and lawyers had come to Al-Andalus and highly regarded them as being "preeminent."
+The most well known of these was the West African poet and grammarian Abu Ishaq Ibrahim al-Kanemi, who is recorded as having received his education in the Ghana Empire.
+Further mentions of their schools were made during the later part of the 12th century.